DanPoliseno/g2/doc/integration/elasticsearch.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/109 "Elasticsearch Merge Request") in GitLab [Starter](https://about.gitlab.com/pricing/) 8.4.
 > - Support for [Amazon Elasticsearch](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-gsg.html) was [introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/1305) in GitLab [Starter](https://about.gitlab.com/pricing/) 9.0.

-This document describes how to set up Elasticsearch backed Advanced Search with GitLab.
+This document describes how to set up Elasticsearch with GitLab.
 After Elasticsearch is enabled, you'll have the benefit of fast search response times and the advantage of the following special searches: